 MONARCH VILLAGE AT A GLANCE

-- 12 tiny dwelling units (160 sq ft each) located onsite
+- 12 tiny dwelling units (160 sq ft each), including one ADA-compliant unit, located onsite

-- The units will be surrounded by a working vegetable garden and butterfly waystation on an existing half acre of green space on the south side of LCS
+- The units are surrounded by a working vegetable garden and butterfly waystation on an existing half acre of green space on the south side of LCS

 - Provides access to quarantine and isolation for up to 12 households experiencing homelessness